As Israel's politicians squabble, some soldiers voice their anger

 But divisions have since reappeared, with cabinet ministers taking swipes at each other over the 7 October security failure, quibbling over finances and power struggles over a seat at the war cabinet.

-Netanyahu's administration relies on support from ultra-Orthodox religious parties, which have vowed to safeguard wide-ranging exemptions for their community to military service.
+Netanyahu's administration relies for support on ultra-Orthodox religious parties, which have vowed to safeguard wide-ranging exemptions for their community to military service.

 But Gantz in turn has threatened to leave the government if his demand for a more equitable law is not met and Defence Minister Yoav Gallant has aligned himself with Gantz, saying he will not back a bill not accepted by all in the cabinet.